-The Wai-iti Motor Camp, located at Wai-iti Beach in North Taranaki, holds a resource consent to discharge septic tank treated sewage to groundwater via soakage trenches.
-The camp also holds a consent to erect, place and maintain a rock revetment wall along the front of the motor camp.
-This report for the period July 2012-June 2013 describes the monitoring programme implemented by the Taranaki Regional Council to assess the environmental performance of the Wai-iti Motor Camp during the period under review.
+The Wai-iti Motor Camp Limited operates at Wai-iti Beach in North Taranaki.
+The Company holds a resource consent to discharge septic tank treated sewage to groundwater via soakage trenches.
+The Company also holds a consent to erect, place and maintain a rock revetment wall along the front of the motor camp on the Wai-iti Beach foreshore.
+Together, the two consents include a total of 24 conditions setting out the requirements that the Company must satisfy..
+This report for the period July 2013-June 2014 describes the monitoring programme implemented by the Taranaki Regional Council to assess the environmental performance of the Wai-iti Motor Camp Limited during the period under review.